natemcmaster/blog/_posts/dev/2017-11-11-build-tools-in-nuget.md

 ## Step 1 - build the tool as a console app

-For this example, let's say we want a build tool that will generate TypeScript files to match your C#.
-As an additional requirement, let's make sure this tool works cross-platform, which means we will have both a .NET Framework and a .NET Core version of this console tool.
+Let assume this tool has been implemented already, but as an additional requirement, let's make sure this tool works cross-platform.
+This means we will have both a .NET Framework and a .NET Core version of this console tool.

 Its usage will look like this: